cvanstey/ACBT-Brochures/maps.md

 ---

-> The map is not just a navigational tool—it is a way of narrating place, memory, and survival.
+> The map serves as a navigational tool—it but it has a way of narrating place, memory, and positioning itself as a method to interpret theory.
 > *Use it to explore what was built, preserved, and remembered in the margins of Atlantic City's tourism economy.*